Today’s Hearing Aid Technology

 Hearing aids sit comfortably behind your ear, allowing amplified sounds to pass through a tube to an earmold that is customized to fit into your ear.
 Because they are larger, BTEs can generally accommodate bigger batteries for longer life and larger amplifiers for maximum amplification.
 Most BTEs are compatible with assistive listening devices.
 BTEs are suitable for mild to profound hearing losses.

 Hearing Aids, like BTE hearing aids sit comfortably behind your ear.
 However, unlike traditional BTE’s they are connected by an almost invisible narrow tube to a small “bud” that fits discreetly inside the ear canal.
 As a result, Open Fit hearing aids are less noticeable than traditional BTE hearing aids.
-They also eliminate the “hollow sound” that many hearing aid wearers notice when speaking.
+This type of hearing aid also eliminates the “hollow sound” that many hearing aid wearers notice when speaking.
 Open Fit hearing aids have become the most popular style of hearing aids and can be suitable for mild to moderately severe hearing loss.